Biden says Western allies must keep aiding Ukraine as he meets European partners before election

 BERLIN (AP) — U.S. President Joe Biden said it's important for Ukraine's Western allies to “sustain our resolve” in supporting the country as he held meetings Friday with European partners, with the upcoming U.S. presidential election casting a long shadow over his visit to Germany.

-Biden met Chancellor Olaf Scholz of Germany, Ukraine's second-biggest military supplier after the U.S., and was to be joined by French President Emmanuel Macron and British Prime Minister Keir Starmer for discussions that also were to address the conflict in the Middle East.
+Biden met Chancellor Olaf Scholz of Germany, Ukraine's second-biggest military supplier after the U.S. They were joined by French President Emmanuel Macron and British Prime Minister Keir Starmer for discussions that were also addressing the conflict in the Middle East.

 Trump has an appetite for imposing trade tariffs on key U.S. security partners.
 He has expressed indifference to the security of Ukraine, refusing to say during a presidential debate if he wants the U.S. ally to win its war against Russia.
 He's voiced doubts about coming to the defense of NATO members if they come under attack.